Author of Be Ready for Anything and Bloom Where You’re Planted online course

-More mass shootings since Obama became presidents than …umm…forever
+More mass shootings since Obama became president than …umm…forever

-And speaking of Obama, there has been a dramatic increase in “mass shootings” since he took office.
+And speaking of Obama, there was a dramatic increase in “mass shootings” since he took office.
 And by dramatic, I mean it will blow your ever-loving-mind when you see the numbers.